 Nikon D4 versus Sony A7R III

-The Nikon D4 and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in January 2012 and October 2017.
+The Nikon D4 and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in January 2012 and October 2017.
 The D4 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Nikon has a resolution of 16.2 megapixel, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (51 percent) than the Nikon D4.
 Moreover, the A7R III is substantially lighter (51 percent) than the D4.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.